cs4560-utah-sp24/test/tests/chapter2-base-tests.md

 Testing `layout`
 ----------------

 The layout function takes in text and outputs a display list.
-It uses WIDTH to determine the maximum length of a line, HSTEP for the horizontal distance between letters, and VSTEP for the vertical distance between lines.
-Each entry in the display list is of the form (x, y, c), where x is the horizontal offset to the right, y is the vertical offset downward, and c is the character to draw.
+It uses `WIDTH` to determine the maximum length of a line, `HSTEP` for the horizontal distance between letters, and `VSTEP` for the vertical distance between lines.
+Each entry in the display list is of the form `(x, y, c)`, where `x` is the horizontal offset to the right, `y` is the vertical offset downward, and `c` is the character to draw.

 Let's override those values to convenient ones that make it easy to do math when testing:

-    >>> browser.WIDTH = 11
-    >>> browser.HSTEP = 1
-    >>> browser.VSTEP = 1
+	>>> browser.set_parameters(WIDTH=11, HSTEP=1, VSTEP=1)

 Both of these fit on one line: